 Enhancement of the Register of Senators Interests

-In the previous report, it was noted that the committee had previously agreed to a proposal to enhance the transparency of the Register of Senators Interests, by developing a searchable database that will enable the Register to be searched.
+In earlier reports, it was noted that the committee had previously agreed to a proposal to enhance the transparency of the Register of Senators Interests, by developing a searchable database that will enable the Register to be more easily searched.

 The Senate endorsed the proposed enhancement to the Register by adopting the committee's recommendation on 13 November 2019.

-It was intended that the database would be developed by the Department of Parliamentary Services Information Services Division in 2020, in consultation with the committee and the Registrar.
-However, the COVID pandemic required that ICT resources be redirected towards the development of flexible working arrangements to allow senators, members and parliamentary staff to work remotely, as well as other priorities.
+The project was delayed in large part by the COVID pandemic that required, among other things, that ICT resources be redirected towards the development of flexible working arrangements to allow senators, members and parliamentary staff to work remotely.

 1 The final item on the list of registrable interests is "any other interests where a conflict with a senator's public duty could foreseeably arise or be seen to arise".